 Carrie Brownstein is the co-creator, co-writer and co-star of Portlandia as well as an author and musician.
-She made her television career debut in 2011 with Portlandia, and in 2012, 2013, and 2014 she received an Emmy® nomination in the category of “Outstanding Writing for a Variety Series.”
-This year, Carrie was nominated for a Critics’ Choice Award in the category of “Best Supporting Actress in a Comedy Series,” and the show received 2 Emmy nominations, including a nomination for “Outstanding Variety Sketch Series.”
-In 2014, Brownstein, along with the other writers, garnered a Writers Guild Awards nomination for “Outstanding Comedy/Variety Series” and they won in 2013.
+She made her television career debut with the start of the show in 2011, and in 2012, 2013, 2014, and 2016 she received an Emmy® nomination in the category of “Outstanding Writing for a Variety Series.”
+In 2015 Carrie was nominated for a Critics’ Choice Award in the category of “Best Supporting Actress in a Comedy Series,” and the show has been nominated for an Emmy from 2015-2017 in the category of “Outstanding Variety Sketch Series.”
+In 2014 and 2018 Brownstein, along with the other writers, garnered a Writers Guild Awards nomination for “Outstanding Comedy/Variety Series” and they won in 2013.
 The show also received the prestigious Peabody Award for excellence in 2011.

-Brownstein’s memoir, Hunger Makes Me a Modern Girl, is an intimate and revealing narrative of her escape from a turbulent family life into a world where music was the means toward self-invention, community, and rescue.
+In 2015 Brownstein wrote her memoir, New York Times Notable Book Hunger Makes Me A Modern Girl, which is an intimate and revealing narrative of her escape from a turbulent family life into a world where music was the means toward self-invention, community, and rescue.
 Along the way, Brownstein chronicles the excitement and contradictions within the era’s flourishing and fiercely independent music subculture, including experiences that sowed the seeds for the observational satire Portlandia.
-The book has received tremendous reviews.
-Los Angeles Times Brownstein is “an American indie culture avatar — funny, smart and always on point.”
+The book received tremendous reviews.
+Los Angeles Times expressed Brownstein is “an American indie culture avatar — funny, smart and always on point.”
 Time Magazine’s Nolan Feeney praises the book, “If hipsters had a patron saint, it would be Carrie Brownstein…Hunger doesn’t try to enumerate every hat she’s ever worn, only what emboldened her to keep experimenting.”

-Brownstein first rose to prominence as a member of the critically acclaimed rock band Sleater-Kinney.
-She was named one of the top female electric guitarists by Elle Magazine and Rolling Stone Magazine lists Sleater-Kinney’s song “Dig Me Out” as “One of the 50 Greatest Guitar Songs of All Time.”
-Sleater-Kinney recently released their eighth album, entitled No Cities to Love, and the band is currently touring.
+Brownstein first rose to prominence as a member of the critically acclaimed rock band Sleater-Kinney which became well known during the defining feminist punk-rock movement in the 1990s.
+Legendary music critic Greil Marcus cited Sleater-Kinney as “America’s best rock band” in 2001.
+Brownstein was named one of the top female electric guitarists by Elle Magazine and Rolling Stone Magazine lists Sleater-Kinney’s song “Dig Me Out” as “One of the 50 Greatest Guitar Songs of All Time.”
+In 2015 Sleater-Kinney released their eighth album, titled No Cities To Love.

 Brownstein’s writing has appeared in The New York Times, The Believer, Slate and numerous anthologies on music and culture.